alextaujenis/RBD_Capacitance/README.md

 The moving average value of all capacitance readings.

 #License
-This code is avaliable under the [MIT License](http://opensource.org/licenses/mit-license.php).
+This code is available under the [MIT License](http://opensource.org/licenses/mit-license.php).